JADE-V-V/JADE/docs/source/usage/installation.rst

 A JADE instance has now been initialized and it is ready to be configured as discussed in the :ref:`config` section.

-In case the user possesses a valid access token for the F4E GitLab, they can provide it in the ``<root>/cfg/env_vars_cfg.yml`` file.
-And then use the JADE utility:
+In case the user possesses a valid access token for the F4E GitLab, they can add an environment variable to their system named `F4E_GITLAB_TOKEN` with such token.
+JADE will automatically fetch inputs also from the F4E GitLab.
+Alternatively, the token can be added later and additional inputs can be recovered using the JADE utility:

-  | ``python -m jade.utilitis --fetch``
+  | ``python -m jade.utilities --fetch``

-in order to obtain also the inputs stored at the F4E GitLab.